 - I highly recommend preparing the caramel filling first in this recipe.
 This is the reason I listed it first in the recipe instructions!
 The caramel needs time to cool and set up before stuffing into your cupcakes.
 Otherwise the caramel will be way too loose and will absorb into your cupcakes instead of filling them.
 If the caramel is still a bit too loose when it comes time to fill the cupcakes, stick it in the fridge for 10-15 minutes to solidify it a bit more, then carefully spoon it into your cupcakes until the caramel reaches the top but doesn’t overflow

 - When making the frosting, refrain from adding the milk until you have thoroughly mixed all ingredients.
 You want to be able to test the consistency of the frosting before adding the milk.
 Once you add it and if becomes too loose, it’s difficult to get it back to where it needs to be.
-So, my recommendation is to first see how thick the frosting is then add in a tiny bit of milk at a time to get it to where you want it to be.
+So, my recommendation is to first see how thick the frosting is then add in half of the milk at first, then add in a bit more if needed.
 I like mine on the thicker side as it holds up better for piping onto the top of each cupcake

 - 1 ½ cups all-purpose flour

 - 1 ½ cups cake flour